LucasMingoni/LucasMingoni/README.md

-- 👋 Hi, I’m @LucasMingoni
+ 👋 Hi, I’m @LucasMingoni
-- 👀 I’m interested in ...
+- 👀 I have interesting in OpenSource technology and mobile development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter, dart and java
-- 💞️ I’m looking to collaborate on ...
+- 💞 I’m looking to collaborate on projects open source, mostly in GNOME project
-- 📫 How to reach me ...
+- 📫 How to contact me:
+lucasmingoni5@gmail.com

 <!---
 LucasMingoni/LucasMingoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.